-HH/NURS 3600 3.00 Patterns in the Health Experience of Older Persons variety of social environments by engaging in relationships with older persons through a variety of modalities.
+HH/NURS 3600 3.00 Patterns in the Health Experience of Older Persons

+Explores theories and practices related to health experiences of older persons.
+Students will examine their construction of nursing praxis in a variety of social environments by engaging in relationships with older persons through a variety of modalities.
 Prerequisites: AK/HH/NURS 3010 3.00 or AK/HH/NURS 3040 3.00.
 Open only to students in the BScN program.
 Course credit exclusion: None.
 Note: A minimum grade of 5.00 (C+) is required in this course for the BScN degree.